isomerpages/moe-oneschoolbus/_guides-for-bus-operators/Getting Started for Bus Operators.md

 ## **2. Let’s Get Started**

 There are two ways to input data into OSB: manually enter the data into the system or use an Excel bulk update.
+You may use the following diagram below to guide you on which data entry method to use.

 ![](/images/Operator/osb%20ops%2003%20routes-home-flowchart.png)